drfperez/knime/README.md

 # knime
 Knime examples for time series forecasting including NYC taxis and energy demand.

-Another different workflow is airpollution.
-This is from a paper replication using worfklow tool KNIME.
-The origignal paper is published on Science Advances at https://advances.sciencemag.org/content/6/45/eabd4049.
+Another different workflow is 05_airpollution.knwf.
+This KNIME workflow come from a paper published on Science Advances at https://advances.sciencemag.org/content/6/45/eabd4049.
 Reference: Wu, X., Nethery, R. C., Sabath, M. B., Braun, D., & Dominici, F. (2020).
 Air pollution and COVID-19 mortality in the United States: Strengths and limitations of an ecological regression analysis.
 Science advances, 6(45), eabd4049.

-Your data will be air pollution time series of a Catalan city
+Your data will be air pollution time series of a Catalan city, the same city you analysed previously in R.

 Steps